-Successful completion of this REA will in part be based on a sound understanding of the landscape-scale change agents (CAs) and their potential impact on ecological values throughout this ecoregion.
-CAs are natural or anthropogenic disturbances that influence the current and future status of conservation elements (CEs).
-The initial CAs for this ecoregion were developed by the Rapid Ecoregional Assessment (REA) team in the early planning phase of this REA.
-Development is included as a CA for this REA because parts of the Northwestern Plains are experiencing an expansion of urban and exurban areas, an increase in infrastructure, oil and gas exploration, and wind farms, and the modifications of the landscape by agricultural and hydrological development.
-Human development activities often have a more significant effect on landscapes than natural disturbances because they alter the availability of energy, water, and nutrients to ecosystems; enhance the spread of exotic species; accelerate natural processes of ecosystem change; and adversely affect the structure and functioning of ecosystems.
+Successful completion of this REA will in part be based on a sound understanding of the landscape-scale CAs and their potential impact on ecological values throughout this ecoregion.
+CAs are natural or anthropogenic disturbances that influence the current and future status of CEs.
+The initial CAs for this ecoregion were outlined by the AMT in the SOW.
+Development is included as a CA for this REA because parts of the Middle Rockies are experiencing an expansion of urban and exurban areas, an increase in infrastructure, oil and gas exploration, and wind farms, and the modifications of the landscape by agricultural and hydrological development.
+Human development activities often have a more significant effect on landscapes than natural disturbances because they alter the availability of energy, water, and nutrients to ecosystems; increase the spread of exotic species; accelerate natural processes of ecosystem change; and adversely affect the structure and functioning of ecosystems.
 A variety of the management questions (MQs) applies to this CA, but can be summarized into one primary question: Where will core regionally significant values be affected through development?